cottog/CASTER-EDITION/src/README.txt

 			-need a means to determine the elemental subtype of a spell -need a means to select the appropriate targets for a spell -need a means to resolve the effects of casting a spell

+	THINK ABOUT ADDING A SCENT SYSTEM THAT AN AI COULD USE TO DETECT OTHER ACTORS -add scent fields (Source and Strength) to the Tile struct -add a means for scent to diminish over time (perhaps when render function goes through every tile on the map, to diminish how often every tile gets iterated over each turn)
+		-actors generate scent clouds of a certain radius, with drop-off of intensity near the edge -add an aura that can increase or diminish scent cloud size/intensity -provide for the possibility that someone of stronger scent may override the scent of someone else -certain (or all) AI modules can sniff for scent clouds -once they find a scent, look for tiles with a higher scent in search of the player -this ties in with the mana-scent idea I proposed in spell.hpp, so perhaps three fields will be needed for scent, if I wanted to distinguish scents by elemental subtype
+		-might need to add a module called "smelly" to Actor to accomodate these changes

 DONE (TASKS THAT HAVE BEEN COMPLETED SINCE THE ABOVE SECTION WAS ADDED):